Cygnus (constellation): In Western astronomy

 Cygnus as depicted in Urania's Mirror, a set of constellation cards published in London c.1825.
 Surrounding it are Lacerta, Vulpecula and Lyra.

 In Greek mythology, Cygnus has been identified with several different legendary swans.
-Zeus disguised himself as a swan to seduce Leda, Spartan king Tyndareus's wife, who gave birth to the Gemini, Helen of Troy, and Clytemnestra; Orpheus was transformed into a swan after his murder, and was said to have been placed in the sky next to his lyre (Lyra); and a man named Cygnus (Greek for swan) was transformed into his namesake.
+Zeus disguised himself as a swan to seduce Leda, Spartan king Tyndareus's wife, who gave birth to the Gemini, Helen of Troy, and Clytemnestra, and Orpheus was transformed into a swan after his murder and said to have been placed in the sky next to his lyre (Lyra).

 Later Romans also associated this constellation with the tragic story of Phaethon, the son of Helios the sun god, who demanded to ride his father's sun chariot for a day.
 Phaethon, however, was unable to control the reins, forcing Zeus to destroy the chariot (and Phaethon) with a thunderbolt, causing it to plummet to the earth into the river Eridanus.
 According to the myth, Phaethon's close friend or lover, Cygnus of Liguria, grieved bitterly and spent many days diving into the river to collect Phaethon's bones to give him a proper burial.
 The gods were so touched by Cygnus's devotion that they turned him into a swan and placed him among the stars.

 In Ovid's Metamorphoses, there are three people named Cygnus, all of whom are transformed into swans.
 Alongside Cygnus, noted above, he mentions a boy from Aetolia who throws himself off a cliff when his companion Phyllius refuses to give him a tamed bull that he demands, but he is transformed into a swan and flies away.
 He also mentions a son of Poseidon, an invulnerable warrior in the Trojan War who is eventually killed by Achilles, but Poseidon saves him by transforming him into a swan.

 Together with other avian constellations near the summer solstice, Vultur cadens and Aquila, Cygnus may be a significant part of the origin of the myth of the Stymphalian Birds, one of The Twelve Labours of Hercules.